hhenson/hgraph/docs/library/index.md

 Stream analytical operators
 ---------------------------

+Note - `mean`, `std` and `var` have the same semantics as `min`, `max` and `sum`
+* If given a single scalar argument they return a running operation on the timeseries.
+* If given a single collection argument they return the operation on the latest timeseries value
+* If given multiple arguments they calculate the operation across the latest values of the given timeseries

+### mean
+Calculates the mean

+### std
+Calculates the standard deviation

+### var
+Calculates the variance

 ### diff
 `diff` returns a time series of difference between the previous value of a time series and the current

-### mean
-`mean` returns a time series of running mean average of the values it received from its input

 ### count
 `count` counts the number of ticks of a time series